umccr/infrastructure/cloudformation/templates/dev_worker_instance/README.md

 - read only access to selected `prod` buckets: `aws s3 ls s3://umccr-primary-data-prod/`
 - read/write access to `dev` buckets: `aws s3 cp /tmp/foo.txt s3://umccr-misc-temp/foo/`

+With the following instructions, you'll need the `worker.yaml` file locally.
+Either checkout the GitHub repo and navigate to this folder or download the file to a location of your choice.

 ```bash
 # create stack and contained resources (providing the mandatory user name from env variable)
 aws cloudformation create-stack \